flavienbwk/apt-mirror-docker/README.md

     docker-compose up mirror
     ```

-> This repository is shipped with the Ubuntu 18.04 default `mirror.list` (expect ~137G to be downloaded)
+> This repository is shipped with the Ubuntu 18.04 default `mirror.list` (expect ~179G to be downloaded)

 ## Serving

 1. Check your mirroring succeeded in `./mirror/mirror/*` or typing `du -sh ./mirror`

-    _If this directory is at least 120G, you can consider it worked._
+    _If this directory is ~179G, you can consider it worked._

 2. Run the server :